RochesterinNYC/SimpleServer/README.md

 - Took number of segments resent to purely mean number of times any segment was retransmitted, not number of segment parts that required some type of retransmitting
 - Repeated simulations allowed due to datagram sockets being closed after successful TCP simulated transfer of file

+Extension of Part I:
+- The TCP Functionality is added as a functional module to part I. All the operations in part I are still intact.

 HW Part I: